Skip to main content

 Legal and Regulatory Environment

-Under the Companies Act of 1984 (revised in 2015), public companies, medium and large private companies in Fiji are required to have their financial statements audited.
-Audits are to be conducted in accordance with the Clarified International Standards on Auditing as adopted by the FIA.
+Under the Companies Act, public companies and medium and large private companies are required to have their financial statements audited.
+Audits are conducted in accordance with the International Standards on Auditing (ISA) adopted by FICA for application in the jurisdiction.

 Adoption of International Standards